wcfrobert/ezbolt/README.md

 When the load orientation is completely horizontal or vertical, the ICR location reside on a line connecting CoG and ICR (this covers most cases).
 However, when the load orientation isn't 0 or 90 degrees, the search space for ICR is two dimensional and implementation becomes much more challenging.
 Rather than searching the 2-D plane using brute force or some generic optimization strategy, there exists an iterative method that converges on ICR very quickly. **Brandt's method** is fast and efficient, and it is what AISC uses to construct their design tables.

-1. From applied force $$(P_x, P_y, M_z)$$, calculate load vector orientation ($$\theta$$).
+1. From applied force $(P_x, P_y, M_z)$, calculate load vector orientation ($\theta$).
 Note [atan2](https://en.wikipedia.org/wiki/Atan2) is a specialized arctan function that returns within the range between -180 to 180 degrees, rather than -90 to 90 degrees.
 This is to obtain a correct and unambiguous value for the angle theta.

     $$P = \sqrt{P_x^2 + P_y^2}$$

     $$\theta = atan2(\frac{P_y}{P_x})$$

 2. Now calculate eccentricity and its x and y components.
-We can use $$e_x$$ and $$e_y$$ to locate the point of applied load (let's call this point P).
-We know the line P-ICR is perpendicular to the load vector orientation, hence $$\theta+90^o$$.
+We can use $e_x$ and $e_y$ to locate the point of applied load (let's call this point P).
+We know the line P-ICR is perpendicular to the load vector orientation, hence $\theta+90^o$.
 Note that figures within ICR tables in AISC steel manual is misleading.
 It seems to imply no vertical eccentricity ($$e_y = 0$$), yet such an assumption would make the load vector non-orthogonal to the ICR.

     $$e = \frac{M_z}{P}$$